MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 ![](./images/vcn_3.png "")

-4. Keep all the fields as default.

-5. Your screen should look similar to the following:
+4. Keep all the fields as mentioned in the screenshot.
+Your screen should look similar to the following:

 ![](./images/vcn_4.png "")